ryanatkn/cosmicplayground/README.md

   the visual quality is better on the website but it's not mobile friendly.
 - [Starlit Hammock](https://www.cosmicplayground.org/#starlit-hammock)
-  invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies, and you can zoom and pan around to explore on your own.
+  invites you to sit back and soak in the staggering beauty of space as it slowly surveys the skies, or zoom and pan around to explore on your own.
   It displays images from Hubble, [spacetelescope.org](https://www.spacetelescope.org/about/).
   Why?
 For me mostly vibes.
 Looks nice on an idle screen.
   - Safari users: Starlit Hammock uses the modern image format webp instead of jpg,